tripleee/SmokeDetector-wiki/Code-of-Conduct.md

 - **Phrase what you say carefully.** Avoid anything that could seem accusatory — it seems silly, but try to avoid saying *you*.
 If it seems personal, someone'll take it personally, and won't be able to see the real issue because they think they've been insulted.
 Instead of *"You did X and you shouldn't have!"*, try *"X happened to Y post, and* I think *this could have been done Z way instead, according to `[SE policy](link to it)`"*.
 Talk about *actions* or *posts* rather than *users* or *people*.
 - **Assume good faith.** Even if a post has been handled incorrectly, it most likely wasn't done out of malice.
 Remember that, and don't treat people like they're idiots for not knowing the policy.

+Ideally, have another Charcoal member who's active on the target site post the question for you.
+People are more likely to be receptive to feedback if it's coming from someone who they're familiar with.

 Remember to [Be Nice](http://meta.stackexchange.com/help/be-nice) at all times.
 If *at any point* you don't feel you can start or continue a conversation diplomatically and Nicely, *step back*.
 There are plenty of other users who can help out; if necessary, call on one of the mods involved in the project — they're used to being diplomatic with irksome users.